-There are three Model 3 variants, starting with the standard model - simply called Model 3 – which costs from £51,090.
-The Long Range model starts at £60,090 and the Performance is £62,590.
-These prices seem to change every few minutes though, so check on the Tesla site for the latest!
-Also, be warned - the actual cash price is hidden at the bottom of the screen on the official site and the headline figure is something about £1,000 cheaper for no clear reason.
+There are three Model 3 variants, starting with the standard model - simply called Model 3 – which costs from £42,990.
+The Long Range model starts at £50,990 and the Performance is £57,990.
+These prices seem to change every few weeks though, so check on the Tesla site for the latest!

 Of course there are a host of interesting options, from special paint to self-driving capability.
 White is the only ‘free’ colour, all the others cost £1,100 or a whopping £2,100 for the fantastic multicoat red.
 The interior in all the versions comes as standard in black; adding the recommended white option (with better seat materials) is also £1,100.